 True interpretation of tongues flows supernaturally through the Holy Spirit's inspiration, instead of from memorized verses or prepared material that might sound good but fails to edify.
 When we operate in faith and allow the Spirit to work through us, the message carries His divine anointing and effectively edifies the Body of Christ.

-Picture a PEZ® candy dispenser.1 Each time you PRESS its head, out pops another candy from its mouth.
-Interpreting a tongue is similar in action, since the interpretation is uttered one word or phrase at a time, as it's spoken by faith.
+It's helpful to picture an ordinary tissue box when learning how to interpret an unknown tongue.
+Each time you PULL a tissue, up pops another.
+Interpreting a tongue is similar in action, since the interpretation is uttered one word or phrase at a time, as it's received by faith.

-The Holy Spirit will start you off with a word or phrase.
+Expect the Holy Spirit to start you off with a single word or phrase.
 Speak it, and another phrase will be given.
 Speak it, and another phrase will be given, and so on.

 For example…

-Be careful not to pressure yourself as you learn how to interpret tongues.
+Be careful not to pressure yourself.
+Expect the inspired words to come slowly, and you may find yourself pausing between phrases, as the message is composed on your tongue.
 It's not the speed of delivery or how many words are spoken that's important; it's whether the interpreted message is inspired by the Holy Spirit.

 It's important to note that the interpretation of a tongue is NOT a word-for-word translation.
 It's similar to a paraphrase in that it offers the substance, the gist of what's been spoken in tongues.
 Let's be clear, the length of a message spoke in an unknown tongue bears NO relationship to the length of its interpretation.

-During mission trips to St. Petersburg, Russia, my wife and I relied on our translator when communicating with the orphanage director.
-Fluent in both Russian and English, Irina translated our questions word for word into Russian and in turn translated the director's replies word for word into English for our understanding.
+During a mission trip to St. Petersburg, Russia, my wife and I depended on Irina, our translator, to communicate with the orphanage director.
+Fluent in both Russian and English, Irina carefully translated our questions from English to Russian, working phrase by phrase as we spoke.
+The director, however, responded with lengthy, uninterrupted answers in Russian.

-Simply be yourself when learning how to interpret tongues.
+Simply be yourself when interpreting an unknown tongue.
 Don't attempt to model your delivery of the interpretation after anyone else.
-Let your own personality shine through.
+Let your own God-given personality shine through.

 I once had a prophecy spoken over me at a camp meeting in Fort Wayne, Indiana.
 It was delivered by a young prophet who was clearly from South Carolina.
 "Y'all hear me now," he began, and the anointed word was prophesied entirely in the Southern dialect.

-Expect your first attempts to be halting and slow.
+Expect your first attempts at interpreting a message in tongues to be halting and slow.
 You may find yourself pausing between the phrases, as they are composed on your tongue, but your delivery will improve as you gain confidence through experience.

 Take your time to speak clearly and loud enough for everyone in the room to hear.
 Speak confidently in the first person; for example, "God, I praise your wonderful works."

-Remember, you are speaking a supernaturally interpreted message to God only you won't know what the message is until you've finished speaking it nor will anyone listening.
+Remember, you are supernaturally interpreting an inspired message that was spoken to God in tongues only you won't know what the interpretation is until you've finished speaking it nor will anyone listening.

 Paul suggests, "If anyone speaks in a tongue, let there be two or at the most three, each in turn, and let one interpret" (1 Corinthians 14:27).